El aprendizaje de lenguas extranjeras es una necesidad en un mundo

 Learning Stages:

-1. Go to your Learning Diary and do Task 1 – Reading about evaluation.
+- Go to your Learning Diary and do Task 1 – Reading about evaluation.

-3. At the start of a lesson, the criteria for the language focus of a lesson can be displayed on the IWB (for example: understanding new words related to the topic; using them orally in class; and spelling them correctly).
+- It is motivating for students when they know assessment criteria in advance because they can then set targets for themselves.
+At the start of a lesson, the criteria for the language focus of a lesson can be displayed on the IWB (for example: understanding new words related to the topic; using them orally in class; and spelling them correctly).
 Similarly, criteria for the subject focus can be made clear.

 Alternatively, at the start of a project or task, students can be given a copy of the evaluation rubric to be used by the teacher.